guillaume-haerinck/cube-beast-editor/doc/README.md

 </details>
 </p>

-We get that the rendering is done - maybe done by this unknown object - and then the result is split into smaller textures that are rendered by OpenGL.
+We see that the rendering is done elsewhere - maybe done by this unknown object - and then the result is split into smaller textures that are rendered by OpenGL.
 That's an interesting design, but I have no clue about how it works.

 <details><summary>Show Qubicle Summary</summary>
 <p>